paimon-2005/paimon-2005/README.md

 ---
 💻 About Me
  ---
 I am Abhijit Mridha, currently pursuing my B.Tech in Computer Science and Engineering from TIEM Kolkata.
 I am in my 3rd year of college.
 I have skills in Java, Python, HTML, CSS, C programming, JavaScript, and Node.js.
-I work comfortably with tools like VS Code, Git, GitHub, and operating systems including Windows and Linux.
+I work comfortably with tools like VS Code, Git, GitHub, and operating systems including Windows and Linux. currently I am learning mongoDB to enhance my backend development skills.

 I have a strong interest and solid knowledge in backend development, which is my core strength.
 Currently, I am learning frontend technologies to broaden my skills with the goal of becoming a full-stack developer.
 My personality is focused on effective time management, teamwork, and continuous learning.
 I am always curious, eager to improve, and adaptable to new situations.
 I enjoy debugging and finding creative solutions to build better user experiences.